onierstrasz/nierstrasz.org/_pages/crest.md

 > We look forward to your reply.
 > Yours sincerely D.G. van Epen

-# CONTINUE HERE
+# Letters from HJN to DMN

-Various branches of the Nierstrasz family have used variants of the Peltzer crest, however:
+Neverthless, various branches of the Nierstrasz family have used variants of the Peltzer crest.

 | [![JLN gravestone](/assets/images/Crest/small/jln_vanvoorst-small.jpg)](/Crest/jln-gravestone) | [![CJN gravestone](/assets/images/Crest/small/cjn1873_1921-small.jpg)](/Crest/cjn-gravestone) | [![Peltzer letter seal](/assets/images/Crest/small/peltzer_seal-small.jpg)](/Crest/peltzer-seal) |
 | --- | --- | --- |
 | Gravestone of JLN (1824-1878) and MvVvB  (1936-1916)   | Gravestone of Cornelis Johannes Nierstrasz (1873-1921)  | Letter seal with Paltzer coat-of-arms (not Nierstrasz) |

----
+# CONTINUE HERE

 Hendrik Johannes Nierstrasz (1881-1956), a third cousin of my grandfather, corresponded with DMN concerning the origins of the family and the coat-of-arms, and came to the conclusion that the downard-flying dove was the more authentic one.
 The three letters below detail his research into the origin of the family and the coat-of-arms.